neemadan/An-Experiential-Journey-With-Data-to-Inspire-Your-Work/README.md

 In this notebook, we'll use scikit-learn to predict the customer experience. scikit-learn provides implementations of many classification algorithms.
 Here, we will apply multiple classification algorithms, evaluate the performance, and select the best peroforming algorithm based on performance metrics.

-have chosen the gradient boosting classification algorithm to walk through all the different steps.

 To help visualize what we are doing, we'll use 2D and 3D charts to show how the classes look with matplotlib and scikitplot python libraries.